horo-t/subresource-signed-exchange/signed-exchange-subresource-subtitution-explainer.md

 1. Does this specification allow an origin access to sensors on a user’s device
    - No
 1. What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.
-   - This feature exposes the 1 bit information “the referrer page has prefetched the signed exchange subresources or not” to the publisher.
+   - This feature exposes the 1 bit information "the referrer page has prefetched the signed exchange subresources or not" to the publisher.
    - Sending 1 bit information from the distributor to the publisher is already easily possible just by changing the URL.
 1. Does this specification enable new script execution/loading mechanisms?
    - This specification introduces a new script loading path, from prefetched signed exchange.
 The existing security checks such as CSP/CORP must be applied as if the script is loaded from the original URL.